boneff/nltk-examples/README.md

 NLTK is a leading platform for building Python programs to work with human language data.

+Before starting please read the following on how to install and use [NLTK data](https://www.nltk.org/data.html).

+If we decide to use all the modules at once we would have to download a great amount of data.
+Thus we could only include modules we need in the Dockerfile.

+To use a data set, just add or update the list of data sets in the Dockerfile with the data set id - listed [here](https://www.nltk.org/nltk_data/).

+By defaule we only include `vader_lexicon` in the Dockerfile.

 # Running with Docker

 Only required prerequisite - a working installation of Docker.